-After extensive arms-length negotiations, prior to the Petition Date, the Debtor executed numerous restructuring support agreements (each, a "Restructuring Support Agreement") with the Supporting Creditors, which were approved by the Bankruptcy Court on October 1, 2021.
+After extensive arms-length negotiations, prior to the Petition Date, the Debtor executed numerous restructuring support agreements (each, a "Restructuring Support Agreement", and collectively the "Restructuring Support Agreements") with the Supporting Creditors, which were approved by the Bankruptcy Court on October 1, 2021.
 The Restructuring Support Agreements form the backbone and framework for the Plan.